Cyril Pahinui

-Cyril Pahinui (April 21, 1950 – November 17, 2018) was a slack-key guitarist and singer of Hawaiian music.
+Cyril Pahinui (April 21, 1950 – November 17, 2018) was an American slack-key guitarist and singer of Hawaiian music.

 Biography

 He was born in Waimānalo at the foot of the Ko'olau mountains on the Hawai'ian island of Oahu.
 He was the son of the Hawaiian guitarist (and Hawaiian Music Hall of Fame inductee) Gabby Pahinui.
 He has contributed to more than 35 Hawaiian musical releases and three Grammy Award-winning compilations of Hawaiian music.
 His 1994 album 6 & 12 String Slack Key won the Nā Hōkū Hanohano award for Instrumental Album of the Year and contains "No Ke Ano Ahiahi", perhaps the greatest 12-string kī hō'alu (slack key) and vocal recording ever made.
 His 2007 album He'eia won the Nā Hōkū Hanohano award for Island Music Album of the Year.

 In 2013, Pahinui received a fellowship from the Native Arts & Culture Foundation to produce Let's Play Music!
 Slack Key with Cyril Pahinui & Friends, a program of traditional Hawaiian music developed for PBS Hawaii.
 In 2014, he received a Nā Hōkū Hanohano Lifetime Achievement Award for perpetuating the craft of slack key music through performance and teaching.
 In 2017, he was awarded a National Heritage Fellowship by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.